Evaluating Policies Early in a Pandemic: Bounding Policy Effects with Nonrandomly Missing Data: Methodology

-\Cref{ass:unc} is a standard and widely used assumption to identify the affect of some economic policy (see, for example, \citet{imbens-wooldridge-2009}).
-It says that, if the policy had not been enacted, on average, outcomes in treated locations would have been the same as outcomes in untreated locations that had the same pre-treatment characteristics; i.e., the same outcomes in the previous period, the same per capita number of confirmed cases, the same number of per capita tests, the same population, \textit{as well as the same per capita number of total cases}.\footnote{It is also worth pointing out that \Cref{ass:unc} is not a main requirement of our approach.
+\Cref{ass:unc} is a standard and widely used assumption to identify the effect of some policy (see, for example, \citet{imbens-wooldridge-2009}).
+It says that, if the policy had not been enacted, on average, outcomes in treated locations would have been the same as outcomes in untreated locations that had the same pre-treatment characteristics; i.e., the same outcomes in the previous period, the same per capita number of confirmed cases, the same number of per capita tests, the same population, \textit{as well as the same per capita number of actual cases}.\footnote{It is also worth pointing out that \Cref{ass:unc} is not a main requirement of our approach.
 Depending on the particular outcome of interest, one could employ an alternative baseline identification strategy.
-To give one particular leading example, one could replace the unconfoundedness assumption in \Cref{ass:unc} with a conditional parallel trends assumptions (i.e., that $E[\Delta Y_{lt^*}(0) | Z^*_{lt^*-1}(0), D_l=1] = E[\Delta Y_{lt^*}(0) | Z^*_{lt^*-1}(0), D_l=0]$) and then show an analogous result to \Cref{prop:1} but with $\Delta Y_{lt^*}$ replacing $Y_{lt^*}$ everywhere in that proposition.
+To give one particular leading example, one could replace the unconfoundedness assumption in \Cref{ass:unc} with a conditional parallel trends assumptions (i.e., that $\E[\Delta Y_{lt^*}(0) | Z^*_{lt^*-1}(0), D_l=1] = \E[\Delta Y_{lt^*}(0) | Z^*_{lt^*-1}(0), D_l=0]$) and then show an analogous result to \Cref{prop:1} but with $\Delta Y_{lt^*}$ replacing $Y_{lt^*}$ everywhere in that proposition (note that, in this case, $Z_{lt^*-1}(0)$ ought to be modified to not include the lagged outcome).
 Thus, the relatively more important assumption in this section is the one in \Cref{ass:mar}.}

-One cannot immediately use \Cref{ass:unc} because $Z^*_{lt^*-1}(0)$ includes $C_{lt^*-1}(0)$ -- the per capita number of total Covid-19 cases in a particular location -- which is unobserved.
-But, in practice, most outcomes in period $t^*$ are likely to depend heavily on how widespread Covid-19 has been -- even if it has gone largely undetected.
+One cannot immediately use \Cref{ass:unc} because $Z^*_{lt^*-1}(0)$ includes $C_{lt^*-1}(0)$ --- the per capita number of actual Covid-19 cases in a particular location --- which is unobserved.
+But, in practice, many outcomes in period $t^*$ are likely to depend on how widespread Covid-19 has been -- even if it has gone largely undetected.
 Therefore, it seems quite important to control for the (unobserved) number of cases.
 To address this issue, we make the following assumption